 We can.
 We will.
 End of Story.

-- Rigorous, challenging curricula aligned to the new Common Core State Standards
+- Rigorous, challenging curricula aligned to New York State Standards

 - After-school and extended day programs for targeted academic and social-emotional support